This Breakfast Bread Bombs Recipe is extremely easy to make.

 The thought of compact rolls appealed to me.
 Many people are rushing out the door; if you heat these rolls up easily, you can have a tasty breakfast on the go.

-You could easily adapt my challah bread recipe and use it here, but Julie’s recipe below has been veganized and is no-knead.
+You could easily adapt my challah bread recipe and use it here, but Julie’s Breakfast Bread Bombs Recipe below has been veganized and is no-knead.
 So simple

 Adapted from here and Julie’s own recipes